Dgcon 2015 - Speakers

 Lecture: Incorporating COM Into An SI Analysis Methodology

 Cristian Filip joined Mentor Graphics Corporation in 2014 as a product marketing manager for high-speed products.
-His interest includes high-speed serial link design, modeling and simulations of DDR memory interfaces as well as power integrity.
+His interests include high-speed serial link design, modeling and simulations of DDR memory interfaces as well as power integrity.
 Prior to joining Mentor Graphics, Cristian was a Senior Hardware Engineer specializing in signal and power integrity at General Dynamics Canada in Ottawa.
 Cristian holds a M. Eng.
-In Electronics and Telecommunications from the Polytechnic University, Timisoara, Romania and is member of Professional Engineers Ontario.
+In Electronics and Telecommunications from the Polytechnic University, Timisoara, Romania and is a member of Professional Engineers Ontario.

 Dr. Avri Frenkel, Representative and Tech Support of CST in Israel, Anafa Electromagnetic Solutions Ltd.